 My husband, Michael, grills these potatoes whenever we have people over for a cookout.
-(Read: they’re easy!)
-What makes them special is the thick Dijon mustard marinade, which gives them bold flavor and a crispy texture.
-The key is to fully cook the potatoes before they ever hit the grill.
+(READ: they’re easy!)
+The thick Dijon mustard marinade gives them a crispy texture and bold flavor.
+The key to grilled potatoes is to fully cook the potatoes before they ever hit the grill.
 Yes, it does add an extra step but it’s worth it, especially if you’re entertaining.
 By boiling the potatoes first, you can get most of the recipe done ahead of time.
 And, more importantly, you can ensure that the potatoes are perfectly cooked — not charred on the outside and raw on the inside.

 Begin by cooking the potatoes.
 Place them in a single layer in a medium saucepan and cover with an inch of water.
 Bring to a boil, and then simmer for 12 minutes.

 To stop the cooking process and quickly cool the potatoes, drain and then run under cold water.

 Meanwhile, make the sauce by combining the mayonnaise, Dijon mustard, garlic, thyme, salt, and pepper.

 Whisk until smooth.

 Gently toss the cooled potatoes with the mustard sauce.

 Then grill for about 3 minutes per side, until crisp and slightly charred.